mcb2223/Number_guessing_game/README.md

    - It will tell you whether or not your guess is high
    - It is very straightforward to play and i hope you enjoy.

+# A note to whoever is grading this.
+   - I created this in an older version of python that does not allow to pass a variable into a string with the .format() because it is the newest version of python my work laptop will allow.
+   - After i fully debugged the project i created a new file with the .format() and uploaded it onto here.
+   - I then had to make other minor changes to ensure it functioned.
+I used one of the modules within a course to test to ensure it worked as it was supposed to.

 #A Number Guessing Game

 Team Treehouse Python Techdegree Project 1: A Number Guessing Game